keltia/fetiche-rs/docs/DATABASE.md

 Main inconvenient is that as an embedded DB, you can not share it and any process which opened the DB owns it for the session.
 No concurrent access whatsoever.

+The DuckDB prototype validated the Parquet‑based data‑lake approach and query model.
+However, as an embedded, single‑process engine, DuckDB could not support shared, concurrent access, nor long‑running services consuming the same dataset, which became a hard requirement.

 ## Databend

 My first choice as an online database (with a server or a set of replicated servers), as opposed as an embedded one was